intelsdi-x/swan/docs/architecture.md

   * Protected workload is located on this host with dedicated isolation
   * Aggressor(s) are located on this host with dedicated isolation
 * The _Cassandra cluster_ where Cassandra database responsible for storing experiments meta data from Swan and experiment results from Snap is located.
 * The _Remote hosts_ which act as load generators for _memcached_.
 Mutilate agents are being run on remote hosts to put _memcached_ on configured load.
 Note that _mutilate_ agents tasks are under complete control over _Swan_.

 # Architecture details

 Swan does not force any type of experiment.
 Instead, it provides abstractions and building blocks necessary for building experiments.
 Those abstractions helps with:
 * Managing life cycle of the workloads (launching, stopping, monitoring and intercepting output).
-* Isolating tasks (to test co-located workloads)
+* Isolating tasks (to test colocated workloads)

 The life cycle abstraction is composed of the following interfaces:

 * [Launcher](../pkg/executor/launcher.go) which in general translates the workload configuration into string which can be directly launched as in command line.
 It offers method `Launch()`.

 * [Executor](../pkg/executor/executor.go) which takes care of how to launch the workload.
 It offers method `Execute()` which takes command as a string parameter.

 * [TaskHandle](../pkg/executor/task_handle.go) which controls launched workload, has information about the task's status and is responsible of delivering workload's `stderr` and `stdout`. _Launcher_ on `Launch()` and _Executor_ on `Execute()` returns _TaskHandle_.